Showing 1 - 24 of 131 total

 Air conditioning split systems consist of two units.
-Inside the home, there will be a unit that houses the evaporator coil, while the outdoor unit will house the compressor and condenser coil.
-In a packaged system, all the components of your HVAC system are in one cabinet.
-This option can be great for those who have less space or are looking to save on installation, but most homeowners prefer an air conditioning coil split system since they are more efficient.
+Inside the home, there will be a unit that houses the evaporator coil, while the outdoor unit will house the compressor and the AC condenser coil.
+In a packaged AC system, all the components of your HVAC system are in one cabinet.
+A PTAC unit can be great for those who have less space or are looking to save on installation, but most homeowners prefer an air conditioning coil split system since they are more efficient.

 What is the relationship between an evaporator coil unit, an AC condenser and coils?

 The evaporator, compressor, refrigerant, and condenser in your AC system all work together to absorb warm air from your home, expel it outside, and deliver cooled air to the rooms in your home through a system or ductwork and vents.

 The compressor will pressurize the refrigerant in the evaporator coil, which turns it from a liquid to a gas state through evaporation so that it can absorb the hot air.
 The evaporator also pulls in moisture from the air to reduce humidity levels.